kyma-incubator/service-catalog/docs/migration-apiserver-to-crds.md

 ## Migration tool

-Migration tool is a set of helper functions integrated in the service-catalog binary.
+Migration tool is a set of helper functions integrated into the Service Catalog binary.

 ### Build
 To run the migration tool, compile the `service-catalog` binary by executing the following command: